Ethan Wolf: New Orleans Saints

-Wolf signed to the New Orleans Saints on August 19, 2020.
-He was waived in final roster cuts on September 5, 2020.
+Wolf signed with the New Orleans Saints on August 19, 2020.
+He was waived as a part of final roster cuts on September 5.

 Indianapolis Colts

 Wolf signed to the Indianapolis Colts' practice squad on September 22, 2020.
-He was released from the practice squad on October 6, 2020.
+He was released from the practice squad on October 6.

 New Orleans Saints (second stint)

-Wolf signed to the Saints' practice squad on November 4, 2020.
-He signed a reserve/future contract on January 19, 2021.
-He was waived in final roster cuts on August 31, 2021, and signed to the practice squad on September 2, 2021.
-He was elevated to the active roster on December 12, 2021, ahead of the Saints' Week 14 game against the New York Jets, making his NFL debut in the process.
+Wolf signed with the Saints' practice squad on November 4, 2020.
+He signed a reserve/future contract with New Orleans on January 19, 2021.
+Wolf was waived during final roster cuts on August 31, and re-signed with the practice squad on September 2.
+He was elevated to the active roster on December 12, ahead of the Saints' Week 14 game against the New York Jets, making his NFL debut in the process.
 He signed a reserve/future contract with the Saints on January 12, 2022.
-He was waived on May 13, 2022.
+Wolf was waived by New Orleans on May 13.

 DC Defenders

 On November 17, 2022, Wolf was drafted by the DC Defenders of the XFL.
+He was released on December 13, 2023.